Cuba's growing private sector is driving economic growth and social change across the island.

 Computer science and programming

 Cuba has approximately 4,000 IT engineers graduating annually, creating a surplus of qualified IT workers.
 These computer-literate graduates have been instrumental in driving innovative technology, such as offline mobile apps.
 But limited internet access still hinders technological innovation.
-Only about 5% of the population has access to the global internet; despite the state’s expansion to over 200 public wi-fi hotspots, very few have residential access.
+Only about 5% of the population has access to the global internet.
+Despite the state’s expansion to over 600 public wi-fi hotspots, relatively few Cubans have access to home broadband.
+In 2018, Cuban telecom company ETECSA rolled out 3G for mobile phones for the first time.
 Smart phones are increasingly common in Cuba, but there are still only about 3.5 million mobile phones in a population of 11 million.